gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 ## Homework

-Define your goal
+1) Define the goal & topic of your newsletter
-Work on your email lists
+2) Figure out a simple set of email lists as a starting point
+3) Create a signup page
+4) Collect contacts for your newsletter
-Draft your first newsletter
+5) Create your first newsletter

-Worsheet
- - content
- - subject
+   1) Select / Create a simple design
+   2) Write the content, create visuals, add CTAs (buttons are better than simple links)
+   3) Write a good subject line
- - sender name, email address
+   4) Select a good sender name & sender email address
+6) Schedule your newsletter

+Don't forget to send your newsletter on a regular basis.
+Again, it's very straightforward to start with a monthly (feature) updates newsletter.
+It shows your users that you are making steady progress, and that's what you want, right!?

 --- signup form here explaining that in the email version, they get worksheets (& in the premium version they get extra materials)